 Fixing LCD Stuck Pixels, Dead Pixels and Burn-in

-by johna | April 23, 2008 | Electronics
+johna by | April 23, 2008 | Electronics

 A stuck pixel is a coloured dot most noticeable when the rest of the screen is black.